-- 5.70 Northumberland's key foci of visitors include the coastal, river valley, and upland landscapes, as well as key historic assets such Hadrian's Wall, castles and the County's historic market towns.
-It is important that the Local Plan supports heritage led regeneration and sustainable tourism growth to create jobs and economic resilience. - 5.71 Tourism development differs from other forms of economic development in that attractions often exist in poorly accessible locations, (e.g. with no public transport), meaning that car travel may be the only means of reaching them.
-Where a new attraction is being created, it should be possible to direct this to an accessible location but such places must also be attractive in their own right, otherwise this can be counterproductive. - 5.72 It is considered that the visitor sector has the potential to grow right across Northumberland and that the plan can help this happen. - 5.73 Linear attractions can also contribute to this broadening of the offer.
-Cycling, and walking and horse riding holidays are an integral part of the outdoor tourism offer and an important reason for visitor loyalty.
-The County has an extensive public footpathRights of Way network, which includes public bridleways, restricted byways open to all traffic and footpaths and.
+- 5.75 Northumberland's key foci of visitors include the coastal, river valley, and upland landscapes, as well as key historic assets such Hadrian's Wall, castles and the County's historic market towns.
+It is important that the Local Plan supports heritage led regeneration and sustainable tourism growth to create jobs and economic resilience. - 5.76 Tourism development differs from other forms of economic development in that attractions often exist in poorly accessible locations, (e.g. with no public transport), meaning that car travel may be the only means of reaching them.
+Where a new attraction is being created, it should be possible to direct this to an accessible location but such places must also be attractive in their own right, otherwise this can be counterproductive. - 5.77 It is important to state that the Council fully understands that Northumberland's key rural, coastal and heritage attractors, including the AONBs, the National Park and the World Heritage Site are what bring people to the County in the first place and the Local Plan must be as accommodating as possible for these visitor aspirations within the constraints present in these places.
+Nevertheless, it is considered that the visitor sector has the potential to grow right across Northumberland and that the plan can help this happen. - 5.78 Linear attractions can also contribute to this broadening of the offer.
+Cycling, walking and horse riding holidays are an integral part of the outdoor tourism offer and an important reason for visitor loyalty.
+The County has an extensive Rights of Way network, which includes public bridleways, restricted byways open to all traffic and footpaths.
 There are renowned long distance walks like the Hadrian's Wall Path and the Reivers' Way.
 There is also a lengthy network of high quality cycle routes and 100 miles of purpose built trails.
 Such holidays can be cross seasonal, help to disperse the benefits of the industry across the County and can be low impact.
 The plan supports the development of appropriate new and expanded cycle and walking routes to add to Northumberland's network.
 Facilities that help to support the network of long distance routes, where appropriate, will be strongly supported.

-Northumberland Destination Management Plan 2015 -2020, Northumberland Tourism.
+31 Northumberland Destination Management Plan 2015-2020, Northumberland Tourism.